The best way to protect your copyright as a photographer

 I personally can’t fault them for this.
 It’s really hard for us not to get emotional when dealing with these infringers and we didn’t even take the picture.
 Their attitudes and excuses can really be maddening at times.

 I’d like to thank Joe for taking the time to share so much information here on my blog.
-If you have any questions regarding protecting photographer copyright with ImageRights, please contact ImageRights directly.
+I hope you found this information useful.